-The proportion of older adults reporting that they are in good health is the 5th lowest in Wales.
+51.3% of older adults report that they are in good health, less than the Welsh average.

-Older people in Carmarthenshire feel the pressures of the loss of public transport systems that many rely upon to maintain independence.
+Older people in Carmarthenshire feel the pressures of the loss of public transport systems that many reply upon to maintain independence.

 A high percentage of older people volunteer in their local communities.